ltgcgo/docs/src/ltgc/tech.md

 * [PostgreSQL](https://postgresql.org/)

 ## Avoided technologies
 Technologies listed here will have their usage be discouraged and avoided.
-However, projects can still develop for them, only if the use of them is necessary.
+However, projects can still develop for them only if necessary.
+Software already developed with these technologies can also be deployed.

 ### Languages and runtimes
 * [Node.js](https://nodejs.org)